ryu577/pyray/README.md

 # Demonstrations
 So far, I've been using this to create YouTube videos for <a href="https://www.youtube.com/channel/UCd2Boc12Ora42VIJBULz0kA">my channel</a>.

-Here are some that demonstrate the abilities of this code -
+Here are some that demonstrate the abilities of this code (also see below for some images created with it) -

 1. <a href="https://www.youtube.com/watch?v=KuXnrg1YpiY">Binomial coefficients on hypercubes.</a>